 Are Palominos good for beginners?

-Palominos can be found within many breeds, so the question is misleading.
-Horse riders of all levels, including beginners and those who have minimal amounts of experience ride Palominos as they are favourites at riding camp, for trail rides and for lessons.
-Their conformation varies, but typically a Palomino horse stands between 14-17 hands in height.
+Palominos can be found within many breeds, so the question is difficult to answer as it would depend on the temperament and level of training of the individual horse.
+Horse riders of all levels, including beginners and those who have minimal amounts of experience, tend to favour Palominos for mounts at riding camp, for trail rides and for lessons.

 What are Palomino Horses Used For?